You may apply for licensure as a Professional Engineer in Florida once you:

 - Initial PE licensure in Florida, or

 - PE licensure in Florida if you hold a current, active PE license in another state.
+(Florida does not license by reciprocity or comity.)

 Also, applicants for PE licensure must complete the Board’s Laws and Rules Study Guide with a score of 90 percent or greater.